-The concept for river restoration should be integrated as a core component of the Innovation Gateway Project, especially since other features associated with the plan may be affected by what happens with the river.
+The concept below for a dramatic river restoration should be integrated as a core component of the Innovation Gateway Project, especially since other features associated with the plan may be affected by what happens with the river.
 For example, creating new meanders could affect the location of other features, such as trails or infrastructure; and changes to the river depth and width could affect flooding conditions in nearby areas.
 More detailed analysis will be required and the plan for the river should be developed as early as possible.
 Costs can vary considerably depending on the final approach, and could range from approximately \$200,000 for very simple habitat improvements (e.g. adding large wood to the channel) to over \$2,000,000 for creating new meanders, side-channels, and improving floodplain connectivity.
 There are also several environmental permits that are likely to be required for the project.
 Environmental permitting can be a long and potentially costly process and it is therefore recommended to begin consultations with permit agency staff early to make sure that the project is designed with permitting requirements in mind.
-It is also recommended to initiate consultation with the Warm Springs Tribe.
+It is also recommended to initiate consultation with the Confederated Tribes of Warm Springs.
 They may have particular interest in (and likely support for) river habitat restoration work that would provide benefits to salmon and steelhead.
-(See Technical Memo #3 for more information on permitting and other regulatory considerations.)